Nippotica/algotechniqweb/_posts/2026-01-28-when-precision-fails.md

 related_publications: true
 ---

-> What happens when the math inside your processor lies?
+> What happens when processor lies?

 Sometimes it triggers a billion-dollar recall.
 Other times, it quietly corrupts your results until a scientist or engineer finally catches it.
 This is the story of two very different paths to computational inaccuracy: one from Intel's historic FDIV failure, and another from NVIDIA's modern, high-speed but low-predictability floating-point world.